-An administration charge of £50+VAT will be made to re-sit the exam.
-We recommend that candidates sit the exam within 12 months of registration.
-After 12 months, a fee to re-enrol of £100+VAT will apply.
+An administration charge of $\pounds 50$ + VAT will be charged to resit the exam.
+We recommend you sit the exam within 12 months of registration.
+After this period a reenrolment fee of $\pounds 100$ + VAT will be applied.

-Course cancellations and postponements by the IR Society
+CIR revision course cancellations by the IR Society